Eloy Jiménez Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 25th-ranked team ERA across all league pitching staffs (4.61).
+- The Cardinals have a 4.64 team ERA that ranks 25th among all league pitching staffs.

-- Cardinals pitchers combine to allow 85 home runs (1.0 per game), the second-fewest in the league.
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (87 total, one per game).

-- The lefty last appeared on Sunday against the New York Yankees, when he went 6 2/3 innings, allowing no earned runs while giving up two hits.
+- The right-hander's most recent time out came on Monday against the Miami Marlins, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.